rb80/oracle-hospitality-integration-platform-bootcamp/R&A Data APIs - Use Cases.md

 This will require:

 1. Changing the `profileIndividuals.json` filter file.
-Use the "GraphQL Variables" section of the Postman request "demo 2 - multi SA".
+Use the "GraphQL Variables" section of the Postman request `lab - 4 - profiles`.
 2. Passing the property code in the `FILTER_VARS` variable in `.env`.
 3. Passing the start date and end date in the `FILTER_VARS` variable in `.env`.